qhenshaw/CharacterMovement/README.md

 ```

 ## Usage
-Install the 3rd Person Demo sample for an example of using the CharacterMovement3D component to drive player movement using the `InputSystem` and `Cinemachine`.
+Install any of the demo samples for an example of using the `CharacterMovement` components to drive player movement using the `InputSystem` and `Cinemachine`.

 More sample scenes are on the way for the following movement types:
 - 2D platformer
 - 2D topdown
 - 2.5D platformer
 - 3D isometric
-- First person